Foods of the American Civil War: Food preparation and nutrition

-Once the rations were delivered, there were no trained cooks assigned to prepare food for the troops.
+However once the rations were delivered, there were no trained cooks assigned to prepare food for the troops.
 Soldiers were responsible for their own cooking, whether in small "mess" groups or with each company assigning soldiers to mess duty.
 As was often the case, improper food preparation was a major factor in disease and discomfort among the soldiers.

+The US Congress partially addressed this issue with the Act of March 3, 1863, which mandated one to two "head-cooks" per company and the enlistment of two African-American "under-cooks" per head-cook.
+Head-cooks were chosen from among the company's soldiers and rotated on a ten-day basis, allowing for each man to learn the role while avoiding the more frequent changeover which had caused issues early in the war.
+The under-cooks meanwhile were enlisted on a permanent basis, ensuring the food was properly cooked in a consistent manner.
+Their pay was $10 per month (minus $3 for clothing) plus one daily ration.

 One common dish prepared by Civil War soldiers was Skillygalee, hardtack soaked in water and fried in fat.
 The Confederate army would fry bacon and add in some water with cornmeal to make "coosh," often prepared when the army would have little time to make meals during marches.